Harmonia: Enhancing Data Placement and Migration in Hybrid Storage Systems via Multi-Agent Reinforcement Learning: Introduction

-This work makes the following key contributions: \begin{itemize}[leftmargin=*] \item We show that prior data-management approaches have low HSS performance because they \emph{do not} optimize both data placement and data migration, and we quantitatively demonstrate their limitations on a real Linux system with various HSS configurations. \item We propose \namePaper{}, a multi-agent RL-based data-management technique for HSS that co-optimizes data-placement and data-migration policies using two lightweight coordinating RL agents to improve HSS performance. \item Via a rigorous real-system evaluation of \namePaper{} on various HSS configurations, we demonstrate that \namePaper{} consistently outperforms state-of-the-art data-management techniques across a wide range of data-intensive workloads. \end{itemize}
+This work makes the following key contributions: \begin{itemize}[leftmargin=*] \item \cami{We show that prior \camii{hybrid storage system (HSS)} data-management approaches \emph{do not} optimize both placement and migration.
+We empirically demonstrate their limitations on a real Linux system across diverse HSS configurations.} \item We construct four extended techniques by combining state-of-the-art data placement and migration policies, and show that they \cami{perform worse than} their constituent techniques. \item We propose \namePaper{}, a lightweight multi-agent RL-based HSS data-management technique that co-optimizes placement and migration policies using two RL agents. \item Via a rigorous real-system evaluation on various HSS configurations, we demonstrate that \namePaper{} consistently outperforms state-of-the-art data-management techniques across a wide range of data-intensive workloads. \end{itemize}